mpjashby/traffic-police-and-collisions/README.md

 # Project structure

 The file structure of the project loosely follows the [Tier Protocol](https://www.projecttier.org/tier-protocol/specifications/).
+Guidance on using Git for version control comes from [Vuorre and Curley (2018)](https://doi.org/10.1177/2515245918754826).

 The code is split into separate files according to function: